24hourkirtan/audio-streaming-apis/pages/indexer.md

 * New MP3 files are inserted using an UPSERT command if they do not exists in the database

+* New MP3 files (excludes jingles) that exist in the /restricted/ directory are flagged as restricted

 * MP3 files that already exist in the database are updated using an UPSERT command

 * MP3 files that no longer exist on the file system are tagged as orphaned for administrative